Carry out usability tests correctly: methods, process and practical examples

 Usability tests give you the answers that numbers alone can’t provide, and you don’t need a huge budget or weeks of preparation.
 In this article, you’ll learn how to find out with simple means where your users are really stuck and how to systematically solve these problems.

-• Observe instead of asking!
-Real usage behavior shows you the most
+- Observe instead of asking!
+Real usage behaviour shows you the most

-• Test regularly: Test small more often than rarely large
+- Test regularly: test small and often rather than large and rarely

 What is a usability test?

-A usability test is an empirical method for systematically evaluating the usability of digital programs.
-It shows how users interact with software and where there are difficulties in understanding or use barriers.
+A usability test is an empirical method for systematically evaluating the usability of digital products.
+It shows how users interact with software and where there are difficulties in understanding or barriers to use.

-During a usability test, you watch test people use your website, app, or product.
-While they do typical tasks, you watch where they get stuck, what confuses them and where everything runs smoothly.
+During a usability test, you watch test participants use your website, app or product.
+While they complete typical tasks, you observe where they get stuck, what confuses them and where everything runs smoothly.

 Simple example of a usability test

 You are launching an online shop for outdoor equipment.
-In the usability test, you give a test taker the task:
+In the usability test, you give a test participant the task:

 “Find a waterproof backpack for a three-day hike and order it.”

-After that, you only observe the behavior.
-You might see him searching for a long time for the “waterproof” filter.
-Or how he aborts the checkout process because the shipping costs are only displayed at the very end and therefore the total price rises unexpectedly.
+After that, you only observe the behaviour.
+You might see them searching for a long time for the “waterproof” filter.
+Or how they abandon the checkout process because the shipping costs are only shown at the very end, causing the total price to rise unexpectedly.

 How many test subjects does a usability test need?

-Jakob Nielsen found out, that five test subjects have already uncovered around 85% of all usability problems.
+Jakob Nielsen found that five test subjects already uncover around 85% of all usability problems.
 His most important finding was:

-“Complex usability tests are simply a waste of resources.
-For the best results, let a maximum of five users test and run as many small tests as possible.”
-Jakob Nielsen, originally translated from English.
+“Elaborate usability tests are a waste of resources.
+The best results come from testing no more than five users and running as many small tests as possible.”
+Jakob Nielsen, translated from English.

 Difference between usability tests and other methods

 Usability testing is often confused with other methods or lumped together.
-This is understandable, because many approaches deal with users and their behavior and all point to the higher-level Conversion rate optimization one.
-This series also includes the UX optimization.
+This is understandable, because many approaches deal with users and their behaviour, and all feed into the higher-level conversion rate optimisation.
+This also includes UX optimisation.
 However, the differences are important because they determine what kind of insights you get:

-• A/B testing: In A/B testing, you show different user groups two versions of your website and measure which one works better.
-However, you don't know why that is the case.
+- A/B testing: In A/B testing, you show different user groups two versions of your website and measure which one works better.
+However, you don’t find out why that is the case.

-• Surveys: You ask what people think or want.
-(However, it is only during the usability test that you can see what they are actually doing.)
+- Surveys: You ask what people think or want.
+(It is only during the usability test that you see what they actually do.)

-• Heatmaps: They show you where users are clicking and scrolling.
-But not why they're doing it or whether they've achieved their goal in the process.
+- Heatmaps: They show you where users are clicking and scrolling — but not why they’re doing it or whether they’ve achieved their goal.

 Moderated vs. unmoderated usability tests

-Moderated testing: You or a colleague will guide you through the test, ask questions and can follow up.
-It's like having a conversation: You see what's happening and You can also find out what the user is thinking.
-Moderated testing identifies 85 to 90% of issues Even with 5 to 8 participants.
+Moderated testing: You or a colleague guides the participant through the test, asks questions and can follow up.
+It’s like a conversation: you see what’s happening and you can also find out what the user is thinking.
+Moderated testing identifies 85 to 90% of issues even with 5 to 8 participants.

-Unmoderated testing: The participants receive tasks and work through them independently, while software records everything.
-It's cheaper and faster, but you miss out on the thoughts and reactions.
-To do this, you need around 30 or more participants for meaningful results.
+Unmoderated testing: The participants receive tasks and work through them independently while software records everything.
+It’s cheaper and faster, but you miss out on the thoughts and reactions.
+For this, you need around 30 or more participants for meaningful results.

 Usability testing remotely vs. on-site

 Remote testing: The participants sit at their own computer at home or at work, and you connect via video call.
-This is practical, inexpensive and users are in their familiar environment, so they may also behave more naturally there.
-You see around 80 to 85% of the problems that you would also see locally.
+This is practical, inexpensive and users are in their familiar environment, so they may also behave more naturally.
+You see around 80 to 85% of the problems you would also see on-site.

-Tests on site: You're in the same room or usability lab, with controlled conditions, professional recording, and no distractions.
+On-site testing: You’re in the same room or usability lab, with controlled conditions, professional recording and no distractions.
 You see facial expressions and body language and can immediately help with technical problems.
 This reveals 90 to 95% of all problems, but costs more time and money.

-Think Aloud: The participants should say out loud what they are thinking and doing.
+Think-Aloud: The participants say out loud what they are thinking and doing.
 This gives you insights into their thought processes.
-Studies show that think-aloud reveals 4.8 times more individual problems than subsequent surveys.
+Studies show that Think-Aloud reveals 4.8 times more individual problems than subsequent surveys.

-Silent observation: You just watch and ask afterwards.
-This shows more natural behavior, but you learn less about user motivation.
+Silent observation: You just watch and ask questions afterwards.
+This shows more natural behaviour, but you learn less about user motivation.

-A usability test consists of three main phases: preparation, execution and follow-up.
-Preparation is decisive for the success of the entire test and usually takes more time than actually carrying out the test.
+A usability test consists of three main phases: preparation, implementation and follow-up.
+Preparation is decisive for the success of the entire test and usually takes more time than the actual execution.

-• Define goals: What exactly do you want to find out?
+- Define goals: What exactly do you want to find out?
 “Test the website” is not a goal.
-“Find out why 60% of users cancel at checkout.”
+“Find out why 60% of users abandon at checkout” is.
 The more precise your goal, the more targeted you can set up the test.

-• Define test object: What are you testing specifically?
+- Define the test object: What are you testing specifically?
 A live website, a prototype, an app?
 This also determines which tools you need and how realistic the test results will be.

-• Formulate tasks: Develop realistic scenarios that your target group would also have in real life.
-Instead of “click on the red button,” better “You're looking for a gift for your sister for her birthday.
+- Formulate tasks: Develop realistic scenarios that your target group would also encounter in real life.
+Instead of “click on the red button”, better: “You’re looking for a birthday gift for your sister.
 Find something suitable and order it.”

-• Recruit participants: Find people who match your real audience.
-That means not only demographic characteristics, but also behavior and experience with similar products.
+- Recruit participants: Find people who match your real target audience — not just in demographic terms, but also in behaviour and experience with similar products.

 The following scheme is often used to carry out usability tests: